saqueepague/api-sonda-node/docs/ActuatorControllerApi.md

-# SondaSaqueEPague.ActuatorControllerApi
+# SaqueEPagueSonda.ActuatorControllerApi

-All URIs are relative to *https://localhost/saqueepague*
+All URIs are relative to *https://localhost/saqueepague-sonda/v1*

 Method | HTTP request | Description
 ------------- | ------------- | -------------